Sunday, September 2, 2018

 4 Ways I Can Help My Child Understand and Overcome Their Learning Disability

 What can you say to your child when they tell you “I don’t want to be dyslexic” or “I’m the worst kid in my class?”
-Having your children asking this questions is heartbreaking, especially knowing your child thinks less of themselves because of it.
+Having your children ask this question is heartbreaking, especially knowing your child thinks less of themselves because of it.

-Yet, there have been numerous studies and cases proving that children with learning disabilities can not only adapt, but thrive in their class with just a little help from their parents.
+Yet, there have been numerous studies and cases proving that children with learning disabilities can not only adapt but thrive in their classes with just a little help from their parents.

 However, studies have also shown that parents can help their children succeed at school if they get involved in the process.